 Types of Bladder Cancer

-Transitional cell cancer begins in the cells lining the inside of the bladder.
+Also known as transitional cell cancer, urothelial carcinoma begins in the cells lining the inside of the bladder.
 This type of cell also lines the other parts of the urinary tract, including the kidneys, ureters, and urethra.
-TCC is the most common kind of bladder cancer, occurring in about 95 percent of cases, and can be low- or high-grade.
+It is the most common kind of bladder cancer, occurring in about 95 percent of cases, and can be low- or high-grade.
 Low-grade often recurs after treatment, but typically does not spread into the bladder's muscle layer or other body parts.
 Just 10 percent of bladder cancers become high-grade or invasive.

 Squamous cell carcinoma